1. Pripyat, Ukraine

 5. Bodie, California

-Bodie, California was officially founded in 1876, after miners stumbled upon rich deposits of gold and silver in its hillsides.
-Gold-crazed prospectors flocked to the settlement at a rate of more than two-dozen per day in the late-1870s, and its population eventually soared to some 10,000 people.
+Bodie, California was officially founded in 1876 after miners stumbled upon rich deposits of gold and silver in its hillsides.
+Gold-crazed prospectors flocked to the settlement at a rate of more than two dozen per day in the late-1870s, and its population eventually soared to some 10,000 people.
 Thanks to larger-than-life accounts of whiskey-fueled shootouts, the outpost soon earned a reputation as a “sea of sin” filled with rough men, prostitutes and opium dens.

 Like most boomtowns, Bodie eventually went bust.
 By the 1880s, it had outgrown its meager infrastructure, and a succession of harsh and deadly winters convinced many of its prospectors to move to more profitable locales.
-The population dwindled until the 1940s, when the last residents finally shipped out.
-Since then, Bodie has become known as one of the nation’s most well preserved ghost towns.
-Its 200 ramshackle buildings are kept in state of “arrested decay” by park rangers, and tourists flock to the site to explore its 1880s Methodist church, saloons and post office as well as the ruins of a burned-out bank vault.
+The population dwindled until the 1940s when the last residents finally shipped out.
+Since then, Bodie has become known as one of the nation’s most well-preserved ghost towns.
+Its 200 ramshackle buildings are kept in a state of “arrested decay” by park rangers, and tourists flock to the site to explore its 1880s Methodist church, saloons and post office as well as the ruins of a burned-out bank vault.

 6. Fordlandia, Brazil

 In 1927, Henry Ford began work on “Fordlandia,” a massive rubber plantation in the jungles along Brazil’s Tapajós River.
-The automotive magnate needed the town as a steady source of rubber for his car tires and hoses, but he also saw the venture as a chance to bring small town American values to the Amazon.
+The automotive magnate needed the town as a steady source of rubber for his car tires and hoses, but he also saw the venture as a chance to bring small-town American values to the Amazon.
 Having already left his mark on cities like Dearborn, Michigan, he designed a company town complete with swimming pools, a golf course, suburban-style bungalows and weekly square dancing sessions.
 Unfortunately for Ford, his experiment was doomed almost from the start.
 Fordlandia’s rubber trees fell victim to leaf fungus, and its employees chafed under the town’s strict regulations, which included a ban on alcohol.
 Clashes between Brazilian laborers and American managers soon became a common occurrence.
 During one riot over cafeteria rules, Fordlandia’s employees destroyed most of their mess hall with machetes and pushed the town’s trucks into the river.